MaorBer/CPP_EX2/README.md

-# Graph Operations and Algorithms User Guide
+# Assignment 2 - graphs and operator loading (continuation of Assignment 1)

 ## Overview